rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 **New Acquisition Storage:**

 Acquisitions that measure 10 linear feet or fewer will be unpacked and stored on the new acquisition storage shelves on Level 9, given space.
 Larger acquisitions will be moved to additional holding spaces on Level 9 or 11.
 Hard drives storing born-digital collection material should be securely stored in the Digital Archives lab while awaiting accessioning.
 In some circumstances, material may be received at the Library Service Center (LSC).
 All new acquisitions should be labelled with the creator, potential collection title, date of receipt, and temporary box number upon receipt.
 These labels can be in the form of printed or handwritten labels, depending on which is most efficient.
 If the collection arrives with temporary box numbers, no need to re-number, re-write, or add to a printed label.
-The Accessioning and Collections Manager will log all new acquisitions greater than 1 linear foot in the pending acquisitions tab on the Master Shelf List.
+The Acquisitions Assistant will log all new acquisitions greater than 1 linear foot in the pending acquisitions tab on the Master Shelf List.

 Upon receipt of material the Acquisitions Assistant will:

 *	Open and unpack collection material less than 1 linear foot.
 *	Add all material to either the [Gift or Purchase Acquisitions Log](https://emory.app.box.com/folder/2493112313) as appropriate.
+*	Create a stub accession record in ArchivesSpace with an accompanying custody transfer event record.
 *	Place the items and any accompanying documentation onto the appropriate shelf for curatorial review for material less than 1 linear foot.
-*   Consult with the Accessioning and Collections Manager to locate stacks space forcollection material greater than 1 linear foot.
+*   	Consult with the Accessioning and Collections Manager to locate stacks space for collection material greater than 1 linear foot.
 *	Alert the Curator that material is ready to be reviewed (Curator will make final decision on whether to move forward with the acquisition).

 If the curator decides to not move forward with an acquisition, it is the curator's responsibility to notify the donor/seller.
 The Acquisitions Assistant